-Harrodian will follow the London child protection procedures for managing allegations against staff, London child protection procedures: allegations, and procedures set out in Keeping Children Safe in Education 2019.
+Harrodian will follow the London child protection procedures for managing allegations against staff London child protection procedures: allegations and procedures set out in Keeping Children Safe in Education 2020

-Suspension of the member of staff, against whom an allegation has been made, needs careful consideration, and the Headmaster will seek the advice of the LADO in making this decision.
+Suspension of the member of staff, against whom an allegation has been made, needs careful consideration, and the Headmasterwill seek the advice of the LADO and an HR consultant in making this decision.
 All options to avoid suspension will be considered.
-In the event of an allegation against the Headmaster, the decision to suspend will be made by the Safeguarding Governor in consultation with the LADO.
+In the event of an allegation against the Headmaster, the decision to suspend will be made by the Safeguarding Governor in consultation with the LADO and HR.